Table of Content +

 When are the RBI Grade B phase 1 and phase 2 exams scheduled?

-RBI Grade B Exam 2026 schedule along with the official notification.
+RBI Grade B Exam 2026 schedule has been released along with the official notification PDF.
 Phase 1 (Prelims) is expected to be held in June 2026, while Phase 2 (Mains) is scheduled for July 2026.
-The exact exam dates may vary for the General, DEPR, and DSIM streams.
-Candidates should carefully note these dates and start their preparation early, as proper planning is important to perform well in both stages.
+The exact dates may differ for the General, DEPR, and DSIM streams.
+Candidates should carefully note the schedule and start their preparation early, as proper planning is important to perform well in both stages of the exam.

 | Event | General Post | DEPR Post | DSIM Post |